-- One 6-pound man steak (see above)
+- One 6-pound man steak (see notes above)

 - 1 tablespoon freshly ground black pepper

-- Basic Baste (recipe follows)
+- Basic Baste (recipe below)

-- Board Dressing (recipe follows)
+- Board Dressing (recipe below)

 - 1 cup sea or kosher salt